oroconnor/reverie/README.md

   <a href="https://ko-fi.com/Y8Y2QC9Y"><img src="https://www.ko-fi.com/img/githubbutton_sm.svg" alt="Ko-fi" width="200"/></a>
   </p>
 </h1>
+(From Owen: This repository is for my static website.
+Below is the readme for the theme.
+Much of the code in this repository is from the theme.
+Of course, posts and other content are created by me, as well as other little tweaks I make to the website.)

 Reverie is a [Jekyll](https://jekyllrb.com/)-powered theme which is simple and opinionated.
 It's actually a fork of [jekyll-now](https://github.com/barryclark/jekyll-now) with some additional features and personal touches which I've implemented to suit my needs for my blog.